Yernar01/yernar/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        (My dream is to say, "I’m a research scientist on the Moonshot team at DeepMind.")
+However, for now, I spend most of my time in the computer vision laboratory.
+I blog about machine learning, deep learning, and lifelong learning.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        Write code 👨‍💻, train model 💻, test 👨🏻‍💻, step += 1 🔂, and repeat the loop 🔙.

         Please reach out to collaborate 😃
     design: